CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/01-intro-index.md

 3. The database query planner takes into account the indices available when determining the best _path_ for executing a query.

-Indexes are their own data structures, and they're also stored on disk.
+Indices are their own data structures, and they're also stored on disk along with data tables and other objects.
 Postgres supports several different index types.
 The most common type is [b-tree](https://en.wikipedia.org/wiki/B-tree) (which stands for "Balanced Tree").
-B-tree is used by default when you create a new index and don't specify a specific other type.
+B-tree is used by default when you create a new index and don't specify an index type.

 Query tuning and optimizing is a pretty big topic, and something that database administrators focus heavily on.
 With that said, anyone using a database system